Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: completeness and expansions

-It is known (due to M. Riesz) that the real polynomials are dense in $L^2(\RR,X)$ whenever the probability measure of $X$ is determined by its moments; see \citet{Riesz,Akh}.
+It is known (due to M. Riesz) that the real polynomials are dense in $L^2(\RR,X)$ whenever the probability measure of $X$ is determined by its moments; see \cite{Riesz,Akh}.
 An even simpler sufficient condition is when $X$ has a finite moment generating function at a neighborhood of zero, that is, when there exists $t_0>0$ such that

-see \citet{APP2}, cf.\ \citet{BC}.
+see \cite{APP2}, cf.\ \cite{BC}.

-Consider an rv $X$ in the CO family.
-If the support of $X$ is finite then (\ref{eq M_X(t)<infty}) holds, and the real polynomials are dense in $L^2(\RR,X)$; in this case $L^2(\RR,X)=\Span\{1,x,x^2,\ldots,x^M\}$, and the system of polynomials $\{\phi_k\}_{k=0}^{M}$ is an orthonormal basis of $L^2(\RR,X)$.
-When $X$ has infinite support then there are two possibilities: If $\delta>0$ then $X$ has not finite moments of any order, see Lemma \ref{lem moments and delta}, and the real polynomials are not dense in $L^2(\RR,X)$.
-If $\delta\le0$ then (\ref{eq M_X(t)<infty}) holds, see Section \ref{section classification} or Table \ref{table probabilities}, so the real polynomials are dense in $L^2(\RR,X)$ and the system of polynomials $\{\phi_k\}_{k=0}^{\infty}$ is an orthonormal basis of this space.
-From the above observations, it is natural to define the following subclass of random variables of the CO system:
+Consider a rv $X$ in the CO family.
+If the support of $X$ is finite, then \eqref{eq M_X(t)<infty} holds, and obviously, the real polynomials are dense in the finite-dimensional space $L^2(\RR,X)$; in this case, $L^2(\RR,X)=\Span\left\{1,x,x^2,\ldots,x^M\right\}$, and the system of polynomials $\{\phi_k\}_{k=0}^{M}$ is an orthonormal basis of $L^2(\RR,X)$.
+When $X$ has infinite support, then there are two possibilities: If $\delta>0$, then $X$ does not have finite moments of any order, see \Cref{lem moments and delta}, and any real polynomial of $L^2(\RR,X)$ is of bounded degree; thus, only a finite number of orthonormal polynomials exist, and these polynomials cannot be dense in the infinite-dimensional space $L^2(\RR,X)$.
+If $\delta\le0$, then \eqref{eq M_X(t)<infty} holds, see \Cref{section classification} or \Cref{table probabilities}, so the real polynomials are dense in $L^2(\RR,X)$ and the system of polynomials $\{\phi_k\}_{k=0}^{\infty}$ is an orthonormal basis of this space.
+From the above observations, it is natural to define the following subclass of rvs of the CO system: